prescottprue/weather-station/README.md

 Make sure you are SSHed into your weather-station then do the following:

 1. Install tailscale: `curl -fsSL https://tailscale.com/install.sh | sh`
-1. Start tailscale with ssh enabled `tailscale up --ssh`
+1. Start tailscale with ssh enabled `sudo tailscale up --ssh --advertise-tags tag:prod`
+1. Approve machine in tailscale if needed and add the tag `prod`

 ## Home Assistant
 Weather station data is exposed in a REST API - this makes it easy for tools like HomeAssistant to connect and pull data.